morgenliao/tongue/StoryBoard/SB_0102_lesson02.md

 T : Look at the trees over there, it looks very beautiful.
 Let’s go there next time, shall we?

+## Helen's scripts (7 years old kid.)
+H: Fine, thanks.
+H: My name is Helen.
+I’m 7 years old.
+How about you?
+H: I am doing a very important job.
+You see, I am using magic to move the eggs to the shelf.
+I need your help.

+H: Tomorrow is my friends birthday, shall we make a cake for him together?
+H: Yes, we do it together.
+That will be very interesting.

+H: Oh, look, here is the recipes.
+Can you tell me what’s on the recipe?
+H: That’ s right.
+Let me see, 2 eggs, 2 milk and 1 honey.
+Put the ingredients on the desk.

+H: Beat them together with your arms.
+Beat until he mixture is smooth. ( demonstrate how to beat the ingredients )
+H: Then put them into the oven.
+And turn to “bake cake”.
+H: Oh, we need to clean the kitchen now.
+Can you put the dishes into the sink?
+Use some water

+## Tina's scripts (fairy)
+Tina: Hi, my name is Tina.
+May I have a taste of your Chess cake?
+Tina: Wow, it tasted so good.
+Can I have7 this Chess cake?
+Tina: Wow，the chess cake tastes so good.
+In return, I have a map for you.
+You can find a lot of very interesting things on the map.

 ## Review Vocabulary
 * zero
 * one